wp-plugins/download-manager/readme.txt

 8. Create a new download package quickly from popup

 == Changelog ==

+= 2.5.91 =
+* regular maintenance and compatibility release for wp 3.8

 = 2.5.9 =
 * Fixed input validation issue